 - Are you self-motivated?
 Can you get assignments finished and submitted on time? - Do you understand what you read?
 Can you follow written directions? - Do you have the use of a computer--one that fits YOUR schedule and the COURSE schedule?
-Furthermore, are you fairly proficient at navigating the world of computers, including software and digital environments?

-- Is your internet service fairly reliable?
+Furthermore, are you fairly proficient at navigating the world of computers, including software and digital environments? - Is your internet service reliable?

 If the answer is no to any of these questions, you may wish to rethink your decision to take an online course.
-A face-to-face class may be the right one for you.
+A face-to-face class may be right one for you.
 If, on the other hand, you believe an online course is for you, here a few tips:

 - Be prepared to spend as much or more time as you would in a face-to-face class.
-Students should be very disciplined and responsible in online classes-students are expected to participate as if they are in a classroom, but in an online environment.
-Students are expected to read the assigned text and be prepared to contribute to the class discussion in the online format as well as turn work in on time. - Make the most of your time and try not to fall behind-it's difficult to catch up on readings.
+Students should be very disciplined and responsible in online classes-students are expected to participate as if they are in a classroom, but in an online environment., Students are expected to read the assigned text and be prepared to contribute to the class discussion in the online format as well as turn work in on time. - Make the most of your time and try not to fall behind-it's difficult to catch up on readings.
 Moreover, no assignments shall be accepted late, so you must keep up, yourself, with the schedule and turn work in on time. - Make sure you can fit the exams into your schedule.
 There aren't going to be any make-up exams. - If you have a problem, let me know as soon as you can.
 Don't wait or just do nothing.
 Remember that I am not a computer teacher but an English one.
-The excuse "my computer crashed" or "my internet went down" is very like the old excuse "the dog ate my homework."
-The dog MAY have eaten your homework, and your computer may have crashed, but these excuses will not be accepted. - Don't wait until the last minute to complete a test or submit material.
+Furthermore, the excuse "my computer crashed" or "my internet went down" is very like the old excuse "the dog ate my homework".
+The dog MAY have eaten your homework, and your computer may have crashed, but these excuses will not be accepted.

+- Don't wait until the last minute to complete a test or submit material.
 Things can and do go wrong! - One more thing and this is so very important.
 You must save your documents in a Microsoft Word compatible format (such as .doc, .docx, or .rtf).
-This is especially true if you have an Apple computer because much of Apple's software is not compatible with what we use on the PCs.
-Safari is not compatible with our PCs.
-Google Docs is not compatible with MS Word.
+This is especially something to be cautious of if you have an Apple computer because much of Apple's software is not compatible with what we use on the PCs.
 Again, I cannot grade work that I cannot open.
-If I receive a document that is not compatible, you will receive a zero on that assignment.
-Do not expect me to spend extra time trying to find a program that will open your document.
+Google Docs also does not maintain MLA formatting.
+I cannot open a Google Docs paper.
+If I receive a document that is not compatible, or that I cannot open, you will receive a zero on that assignment.